Valsella Meccanotecnica: Formation of Misar

 In 1977, Misar SpA, also Brescia based, was founded by technical staff of Valsella in conjunction with SEI, Società Esplosivi Industriali.
 Misar was incorporated into the Fiat subsidiary Whitehead SpA in 1990 (now part of the Fiat subsidiary, BPD Difesa e Spazio which since 1996 is now wholly part of Fiat Avio).
 In 1995 the Misar sea and land mine product line was sold from Whitehead to SEI.

 Establishing presence in Singapore

 In 1982, Valsella Meccanotecnica Pte Ltd (Singapore) (Valsella Pte Ltd) was formed as a subsidiary of Valsella via its finance companies Finabel SpA and Dukan sas.
-The finances were managed by Rimon Srl, Falcom Spa, and Unione Fiduciaria Spa.
-The mines were provided by Valsella, and along with explosives from Bofors, these were assembled by Chartered Industries of Singapore in Singapore for export out of Singapore.
+The finances were managed by Rimon Srl, Falcom Spa and Unione Fiduciaria Spa.
+The mines were provided by Valsella, and along with explosives from Bofors, these were assembled by Chartered Industries of Singapore in Singapore for export.

 In 1983 Valsella sold its shares in Valsella Meccanotecnica to Meccano Tecnica.
 Meccano Tecnica is controlled 90% by Valsella and 10% by Dukan Sas.